kleubinho/kleubinho/README.md

 - 🥅 2021 Goals: Learn, Work, Improve.
 - 👯 I’m looking to collaborate with other developers and get a Job!
 - 🚵 Fun fact: I love play videogames.
-- 🖥️ I'm focusing on study JS technologies
+- 🖥️ I'm focusing on study Java technologies

 ### Where to find me: